 I collapsed in a heap of pain and shivered from fear of the unknown.

-And as I walked through the flames I was liquidated, reshaped, and refined still I continued to walk unscathed by the hot flames that licked at my soul and flesh.
+As I walked through the flames I was liquidated, reshaped and refined still, I continued to walk unscathed by the hot flames that licked at my soul and flesh.

 Suddenly, the empty room became full of many doors and this time, they were all open.
 I looked back at the reflection in the mirror and peered closely at my face.
 The hell I had been through in the transformation didn't even leave a trace.